moliver28/research-handbook/content/handbook/alliances/_index.md

 Brand Recognition

 - Partner logo displayed on GitLab Alliance Partner Program webpage.
-Partners benefit from the association and increased exposure to the rapidly DevOps community
+Partners benefit from the association and increased exposure to the rapidly DevOps community.
 - GitLab brand use.
-Leverage for marketing purposes on websites, social media channels, and marketing and sales collateral
+Leverage for marketing purposes on websites, social media channels, and marketing and sales collateral.

 Solution Validation